apiserver.config.openshift.io

 effect to the node and schedules any pods on the node for eviction after five minutes, by default.

-These worker latency profiles are three sets of parameters that are pre-defined with carefully tuned values that let you control the reaction of the cluster to latency issues without needing to determine the best values manually.
+These worker latency profiles contain three sets of parameters that are predefined with carefully tuned values to control the reaction of the cluster to increased latency.
+There is no need to experimentally find the best values manually.

-Worker latency profiles are multiple sets of carefully-tuned values for the node-status-update-frequency
+Worker latency profiles are four different categories of carefully-tuned parameters.
+The four parameters which implement these values are node-status-update-frequency

 , node-monitor-grace-period